lsst-dm/dmtn-105/index.rst

 If templates are available, the processing will also produce a difference image, and associated DIA catalog content (``DiaSource``, ``DiaObject``, etc.) that begins in the APDB and is migrated to the PPDB for user access.
-(In early versions of this, before the APDB migrates to Cassandra, there will be no separate PPDB, and "PP Preview" catalog data may be served directly from the APDB.)
+(In early versions of this, before the APDB migrates to Cassandra, there will be no separate PPDB, and "PP Preview" catalog data might be served directly from the APDB.)

-The ability to do all the above in an automated way, at LATISS scale, has already been deployed in Summer 2023 work.
+The ability to do this data processing in an automated way, at LATISS scale, has already been exercised in recent work.

 When template images become available for use in the AP pipeline, the logic of consistency and availability of provenance suggests that they must also become available via "PP Preview".